aliciacatalina/slate/source/index.md

 Parameter | Description
 --------- | -----------
-Content | Text inside the post
+Comment* | Text inside the comment
+Title | Title of comment
+Post_id | Id of the post being commented on